These curated panels will offer a forum for leading thinkers, writers, and educators to discuss writing and the arts in our culture.

 Gender Across Genres

-Three award-winning authors will discuss how the subject of gender influences every aspect of a creative project.
-A biographer intentionally selects a woman as a subject because the protagonist’s story was lost to history.
-A professional counselor pens a guide challenging the very notion of living as either male or female.
-A novelist returns again and again to the inner lives of girls versus boys.
-As society’s understanding of gender shifts, how does it impact their work as authors?
+Three award-winning writers will discuss how the subject of gender influences every aspect of a creative project.
+A biographer selects as a subject a woman whose story has been lost to history.
+A professional counselor pens a guide that challenges the very notion of living as either male or female.
+A novelist returns again and again to the inner life of girls versus boys.
+As society’s understanding of gender shifts, how does this impact the work of writers?

 Writers Bring Their Roots Home to the Page

-For each of us, our own life is our “home base.”
-It makes sense that memories of families, neighborhoods, and local cultures are the underpinnings of our creative writing.
-Some writers spend their entire lives exploring these familiar spaces, unearthing truths about the world that couldn’t be revealed in any other way.
+For each person, our own life is “home base.”
+It makes sense that memories of our families, neighborhoods, and local cultures underpin our creative writing.
+Some writers spend their entire lives exploring this familiar space, unearthing truths about the world that couldn’t be revealed in any other way.
 Other writers use their imaginations to supplement the experiences they’ve lived.
-This panel of four poets—some Connecticut natives, some not—will talk about the joys and challenges of writing about their emotional and geographical hometowns.
+This panel of four poets, some Connecticut natives, some not, will talk about the joys and challenges of writing about their emotional and geographical hometowns.

 Families Living between Two Worlds

 “Nepantla” is an Aztec Nahuatl word meaning “in between” or “in the middle of it.”
-On this panel, writers will discuss what family values from their heritages have helped to shape them, their protagonists, or their narrators.
+In this panel, writers will discuss which family values from their heritages have helped to shape them, their protagonists, or their narrators.
 What aspects of their heritages are amplified in who they are?
 What pieces were discarded or hanged in order to become who they wanted to be?